johnmartinsson/few-shot-learning-bioacoustics/README.md

 Start the "results_notebook.ipynb", and run the code to produce figure 2, figure 3 and figure 4.

+The final challenge submissions for the test data can also be computed using this notebook.

 ## 2.4 Train models and make predictions
 Assuming you have access to three GPU:s, a simple way to train the ensemble would be: